murrty/youtube-dl-gui/README.md

 This program won't run without youtube-dl being in either the same directory as youtube-dl-gui, or in the system's PATH.
 It's designed to download youtube-dl for you if it does not find one.

+If you want to use a schema, feel free to build your own using [the following useable replacement flags](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#output-template) (perhaps i'll add a friendly way of building your own), or just stick to one of the default ones.

 Downloading with custom formats and converting in any way will require FFmpeg, which you can download and put the files in "ffmpeg/bin/*.exe" in with the same directory as youtube-dl-gui or extract it anywhere and put the bin directory into your windows PATH.

 The static paths for youtube-dl and ffmpeg may be set, which will allow you to select the executable, for youtube-dl, and/or the directory, for ffmpeg.